 - Form tag: it looks like this <form></form>.
 Everything else gets placed in between these tags.

-- Input files: there are several different types the one we will will use today is <input type=”text”>
+- Input types: there are several different types the one we will will use today is <input type=”text”>

 - Submit button: There are different ways to write a submit button.
 For simplicity we will use <input type=”submit”>